-Entering Program Mode

-You may use one of the following methods:
+Entering Program Mode - Use one of the following methods:

-- a) Press both the [] and [#] keys at the same time within 50 seconds after power is applied to the Control or from exiting Programming mode, OR - b) After power-up, enter the Installer Code (4 1 1 2) + 8 0 0.
+- a) Press both the [] and [#] keys at the same time, within 50 seconds after power is applied to the Control or from exiting Programming mode, OR - b) After power-up, enter the Installer Code (4 1 1 2) + 8 0 0.
 (This method disabled if exit Program mode using 98.)

-If a different Installer Code is subsequently programmed, use it instead of 4112 to enter the Programming mode.
-Following entry into Program mode, data field 20 will be displayed (this is the first data field in the system) and both keypad LEDs will flash.
+Note: If a different Installer Code is subsequently programmed, use it instead of 4112 to enter the Programming mode.

+Once you have entered the Program mode, data field 20 will be displayed (this is the first data field in the system) and both keypad LEDs will flash.